ibizaman/skarabox/README.md

 - Use [deploy-rs][] or [colmena][] to deploy updates.
 - Configures DHCP or static IP for host.
 - Supports `x86_64-linux` and `aarch64-linux` platform.
+- Integration with [Self Host Blocks][] which, similarly to Skarabox, provides an opinionated way to configure services in a seamless way.

 [nixos-anywhere]: https://github.com/nix-community/nixos-anywhere
 [disko]: https://github.com/nix-community/disko